 During the Track Record Period, we have been awarded certain key fit-out projects for Grade A offices which we were able to complete timely.
-For instance, in 2016, we completed (i) the bare shell fit-out project for Client HI in Wanchai which involved the fit-out work for the lobby and the entire building of 26 office floors with a total GFA of approximately 76,000 sq. ft.; (ii) the bare shell fit-out project at One HarbourGate in Hunghom for Client CL, which involved the fit-out work for five office floors and the ground floor lobby with a total GFA of approximately 142,800 sq. ft.; and (iii) the bare shell fit-out project for Client AC at Vertical Square in Wong Chuk Hang which involved the fit-out work for seven office floors with a total GFA of approximately 49,350 sq. ft..
+For instance, in 2016, we completed (i) the bare shell fit-out project for Client HI in Wanchai which involved the fit-out work for the lobby and the entire building of 26 office floors with a total GFA of approximately 76,000 sq. ft.; (ii) the bare shell fit-out project at One HarbourGate in Hunghom for Client CL, which involved the fit-out work for five office floors and the ground floor lobby with a total GFA of approximately 142,800 sq. ft.; and (iii) the bare shell fit-out work for seven office floors with a total GFA of approximately 49,350 sq. ft..
 During the Track Record Period, the main categories of our services include: (i) bare shell fit-out; (ii) restacking; (iii) reinstatement; (iv) maintenance and (v) churn work.
 For details, please see the section headed "- Scope of Our Services and Business Model".
 During the Track Record Period, we obtained almost all of our bare shell fit-out projects through tendering process.
 During the Track Record Period, we have made 120 submissions to tender for new projects, out of which we were awarded 71 projects and achieved an average success rate of approximately 59.2%.